mbhamashah/katacoda-scenarios/Opearting System Basics 1/02-basics.md

 This command can be used to display the line of text that is passed as an argument.

 `echo "Welcome to DevOps Bootcamp !!!!`{{execute}}

+There are many options with alomost all commands.
+You do not need to remember these options.
+You can refer to manual or online help using `man ` command.
+We will talk about this shortly.

+`man echo`{{execute}}

 #### pwd